How to Manage ADHD in Daily Life: Practical Strategies for Better Focus and Balance

 What Skills Do People With ADHD Have?

 Although ADHD presents challenges, many individuals also develop valuable strengths and abilities.
+These strengths do not erase the difficulties, but recognizing them can help build a more balanced and compassionate understanding of ADHD.

 Common strengths include: